ShortHills-Tech-Private-Limited/BVR_Apache2/README.md

     Enable the mod_rewrite and mod_ssl modules using the apache2_module module.
     Enable the default Apache2 site using the apache2_site module.

-### (v). inventory/hosts.yml: T
+### (v). inventory/hosts.yml:
-his file contains the inventory, which specifies the hosts and groups that Ansible can target.
+This file contains the inventory, which specifies the hosts and groups that Ansible can target.
 In this example, we have two hosts (web1 and web2) in the web_servers group.

 ### (vi). inventory/host_vars/web1.yml and inventory/host_vars/web2.yml:
 These files contain host-specific variables that will be used in our playbook.
 In this example, we have set the apache_server_name variable to a domain name for each host.